- 1 General remarks

 - The research project participants and their responsibilities

 - Project management team, steering committee, monitoring group etc.

-- Drawing up formal rules for this? (rules of procedure and the like)
+- Drawing up formal rules for this, if necessary (rules of procedure, etc.)

-- Processing and storage of research data (please see the article on research data management)
+- Processing and storage of research data (see the article on research data management)

 Project finance and other resources

 - Applications for (additional) funding